EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 - Includes comprehensive test coverage
 - Runs identically on your machine and in Docker

+### EX1 Baseline (In-Memory Only)

+- This session **is the EX1 deliverable**: students leave class with a FastAPI backend, pytest suite, and Docker packaging that satisfy the HTTP API portion of the exercise—even if data only lives in memory for now.
+- In-memory storage is intentional at this checkpoint; it keeps the focus on HTTP verbs, validation, dependency injection, and smoke testing.
+Everyone can demo the service (curl, REST Client, Docker) without juggling SQL yet.
+- Preview the roadmap: **Session 04 adds SQLModel + SQLite** as an optional upgrade path the moment students feel ready (or when they begin prepping for EX3).
+Because the files are already modular (config/models/repository/routes/tests), persistence becomes a drop-in swap instead of a rewrite.
+- Encourage students to push this code to their EX1 repo immediately.
+Session 04’s DB changes layer on top of the same HTTP contract—they are not a different app.

+## Live Build Strategy (No Pre-Solved Example)

+- This session is the canonical FastAPI walkthrough for the whole course, so we now build the example entirely from the scripted steps below instead of keeping a separate `examples/fastapi-calculator/` folder.
+- Treat this document as the live-coding script: copy/paste the code fences when time is tight, or narrate each block while students type.
+Everything here feeds directly into Sessions 04–07, so keeping it inline prevents drift.
+- Want a rehearse-ready reference?
+Pair these steps with the REST Client snippets in `examples.http`—they hit the exact endpoints you create in Lab 1.
+- Optional deep dives that truly need their own repos (for example the blockchain mini-demo) are cataloged in `examples/README.md`; they stay disconnected from the core FastAPI storyline on purpose.

 ## Prerequisites

 Before class, complete these setup steps: